rust-cv/cv/README.md

 AKAZE feature extraction algorithm for computer vision

 Implementation of AKAZE based on the one by indianajohn.
-He gave me permission to copy this here and work from that.
+He gave me permission to copy this here and work from that, as his job conflicts with maintainership.
+The crate is greatly changed from the original.

 See `tests/estimate_pose.rs` for a demonstration on how to use this crate.